If You've Ever Wondered How A Mini Could Help You Stay Lean While Building Muscle, You Need To Read This Article

 Therefore, it's important to make a calculated consideration as to whether or not it's the right approach for you.

-For example, if you suffer with hunger and cravings while dieting, or have had an eating disorder in the past, avoid mini cuts.
+For example, if you suffer from hunger and cravings while dieting, or have had an eating disorder in the past, avoid mini cuts.
 The risk of you veering off track, over-eating, and creating a poor relationship with food is high.

-You also might be someone leading a fairly sedentary life, who simply can't logically create a large deficit without pushing calories way too low.
+You also might be someone leading a fairly sedentary life, who can't logically create a large deficit without pushing calories way too low.

-Equally, if you're very lean already (sub 10% body fat), this is not the approach for you.
-Simply because the risk of muscle loss increases significantly.
+Equally, if you're very lean already (sub 10% body fat), this is not the approach for you simply because the risk of muscle loss increases significantly.

 But if you don't fall into these categories, a mini cut is definitely worth considering.
 So when should you do it?